mlcommons/modelbench/docs/prompt_response_tests.md

 # Prompt Response Test

-The most common kind of Test in NewHELM is the Prompt Response Test.
+The most common kind of Test in ModelGauge is the Prompt Response Test.
 These Tests involve a series of **single turn** interactions with the SUT.
 Some characteristics of Prompt Response Tests:

 * Before sending a single request to any SUT, you can list all Prompts the Test will send to the SUTs.
 * Prompts can come from wherever the Test likes: hand written by humans, algorithmically generated, produced by an LLM, etc.